Cooking Vacations in Liguria

-- Finish the tour at the gorgeous salons of a private Renaissance palace where our culinary expert will teach you to make the most typical pasta from Liguria: pansotti.
+- In the late afternoon, head to the gorgeous salon of a private Renaissance palace where our culinary expert will teach you to make the most typical pasta from Liguria: pansotti.
 This hand-made pasta is a type of raviolo stuffed with wild herbs and dressed with a walnut sauce prepared the traditional way, with mortar and pestle.
-After the lesson enjoy lunch based on your efforts along with other Ligurian specialties, all accompanied by local wines.
+After the lesson enjoy dinner based on your efforts along with other Ligurian specialties, all accompanied by local wines.

 - Breakfast at the hotel.

 - After breakfast, your Liguria culinary vacation continues with one of the most picturesque towns of the Italian Riviera–Portofino.
 You will travel there on your own with a short train ride followed by a panoramic trip by public boat (tickets and directions are included).